brat000012001/rabbitmq-examples/README.md

-# Examples how to use RabbitMQ.
+# Examples how to use RabbitMQ

 ## hello
    A simple springframework boot app that demonstrates how to use springframework-ampq library to send/receive messages using RabbitMQ broker